 You also need to serve the documents on the respondent.

-A District Judge will decide whether to allow or dismiss the appeal.
+A district judge will decide whether to allow or dismiss your appeal.

 This is the general process during an appeal hearing:

 The court may issue a decision on the day of the hearing or choose to reserve judgment.
 If the court chooses to reserve judgment, you will receive further directions on what happens next.